espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/using_package_managers.md

 ### Conclusion

-So our replicable project with conda should contain the following:
+Our replicable project with conda should contain the following:

 - environment.yml file
 - Our data file